ha405/RUST-Shell/README.md

 This command builds the image using the `Dockerfile` provided in the project.
 The `Dockerfile` uses a multi-stage build process:
 - **Builder Stage**: Compiles the Rust application using the `rust:1.83` image.
-- **Runtime Stage**: Copies the compiled binary into a minimal Debian-based image (`debian:bullseye-slim`) to reduce the final image size.
+- **Runtime Stage**: Copies the compiled binary into a minimal Debian-based image (`debian:bookworm-slim`) to reduce the final image size.

 #### 2. Run the Container